jbakse/compform_notes/docs/week_8_turtles/index.md

 Group 	| Members
 ---		| ---
-A		| ?
+A		| Enayet, Danielle, Jane
+B		| Talia, Sanie, Amber
+C		| Jonathan, Sachi, Dorothy, Gabriel
+D		| Bateel, Jennifer, Kim

 # Homework Review
 - A: Most Polished: Last week we discussed how spending a few minutes polishing or framing the sketch can help make it feel more like a complete visual idea.
 Choose a project that demonstrates this and discuss.
-- B: Choose a project you think deserves a 🤓.
-Discuss.
-- C: Choose a project you think deserves a 😂.
-Discuss.
-- D: Choose a project you think deserves a 😍.
-Discuss.
+- B: Part of the homework from last week was to create a sketch that generates an image pixel by pixel.
+Choose a work that does this and discuss.
+- C: Part of the homework from last week was to create a sketch that processes an image pixel by pixle.
+Choose a work that does this and discuss.
+- D: Part of the homework from last week was to create a sketch that uses image as input.
+Choose a work that does this and discuss.

 # Today's Learning Objectives